CaptainTron/Bharat-Seva/README.md

 # Bharat-Seva+
 Welcome to the Express server of the Bharat-Seva+ (Plus) Project!
 This project is built using Node.js, Express.js, Firebase, MongoDB, and various third-party modules.

-BharatSeva+ aims to provide services to end-users, normal people, and patients.
+BharatSeva+ aims to provide services to end-users, and patients.
 The generated data will be logged and recorded for future reference.

 ## Features
 - Built with Express.js for efficient and scalable server-side development.